filecoin-project/venus/CONTRIBUTING.md

 - Daemon tests (integration tests that run a node and send it commands):
   - Daemon tests should test integration, not comprehensive functionality
   - Daemon tests should validate that their responses conform to a JSON schema
 - Tests should be placed in a separate package, and follow the naming pattern `$PACKAGE_test`.
 For example, a test of the chain package should live in a package named `chain_test`.
+In limited situations, exceptions may be made for some "white box" tests placed in the same package as the code it tests.

 #### Profiling